AntonOresten/VectorizedKmers.jl/README.md

 [![Status](https://github.com/anton083/VectorizedKmers.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/anton083/VectorizedKmers.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/anton083/VectorizedKmers.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/anton083/VectorizedKmers.jl)

 VectorizedKmers.jl is a Julia package for fast $k$-mer counting of biological sequences.
-The core idea is that $k$-mers with an alphabet size $A$ are essentially integers in base $A$, and can thus be used as indices in a vector of size $A^k$ to count the corresponding $k$-mers.
+The core idea is that $k$-mers with an alphabet size $A$ are essentially integers in base $A$, and can be used as indices in a vector of size $A^k$ to count the corresponding $k$-mers.

 The `KmerCount` type is a wrapper for `AbstractVector`, which means that these vector k-mer counts are not limited to Julia's `Base.Vector` type; other kinds of vectors can be used as well, such as `CUDA.CuVector`, `SparseArrays.SparseVector` or even matrix views.
 To efficiently group k-mer counts together, the `KmerCountVector` stores them in a matrix as rows or columns.
 It can wrap any `AbstractMatrix`, such as `Matrix` or `CuMatrix`, and indexing it returns a `KmerCount` wrapped around a view of a row or column of the original matrix.